joshf67/Custom-VRC-Connector/Documentation/example/Introduction.md

 This time I decided to pass a few encoded messages inside the initial message, the first part is to tell the server what type of message this adding or removing, I do this by using the first bit in the message, I then follow that up with the next 7 bits being for the amount of actions this message should be expecting (In this example it's how many actions to remove/add will follow), after this I plan to send a single byte per action (0-255).

-The [message-builder]() class has a parameter for any options that you wish to pass to the final message function, in this case we store how many actions are in the message and wether we are removing or adding items.
+The [message builder](xref:database-nodejs-server.MessageBuilder) class has a parameter for any options that you wish to pass to the final message function, in this case we store how many actions are in the message and wether we are removing or adding items.

 After the message has been fully built out, we can call a function to either add or remove: